See what these items sold for: military surplus sold prices in Alabama.

 Yes, nearly all government surplus auctions sell items as-is, where-is, with no warranties.
 This is why inspecting items before bidding matters.
 Most platforms allow preview periods where you can view items in person or request additional photos and descriptions.
 Budget for potential repairs or restoration, and factor in pickup or shipping costs when calculating your total investment.

-5 active military surplus auctions in Alabama right now.
+No active military surplus auctions in Alabama.